EthanRosenthal/website-source/content/blog/serverless-event-collector/index.md

 Why do events get dropped into a Kinesis queue?
 I don't know.
 I originally did it because it seemed like the future looking, scalable thing to do.
 In actuality, it ended up just being a convenient way to transition from operating on individual events to batches of events.
 Kinesis will batch up records based on time or storage size (whichever limit gets hit first) and then drop a batch of events into S3.

-The creation of this file containg the batch of events triggers the `fan_out` Lambda function.
+The creation of this file containing the batch of events triggers the `fan_out` Lambda function.
 This function is not particularly interesting.
 It "fans the records out" from the main Kinesis S3 bucket into individual buckets for each _user_.
-The records then get partitioned by `event_type` and time, and land at a path like
+The records then get partitioned by `event_type` and time and land at a path like

 ```button_click/year=2021/month=6/day=1/hour=13/some_record_XYZ```